B2ORG/T6-B2OP-PATCH/README.md

 Patch for playing world record games in Black Ops II Zombies.
 Made based on community decision to create an official community patch from March 2023.
 What makes this patch stick out from among countless patches that have come before it, is focus on optimization, stability, and user freedom.
 Stuff like box or fridge overrides are fully optional and invoked in-game by the players.

-# Notice
+# Informations

 Please inform me about any issues you may encounter with the patch, so they can be fixed, preferably with decent amount of information in what circumstances an issue occured.
+The main channel for issues is GitHubs Issues section, although it won't hurt to ask about it on [Discord](https://discord.gg/fDY4VR6rNE) first

-For additional questions, feel free to join my [Discord](https://discord.gg/fDY4VR6rNE) server and head to section dedicated to B2OP patch when myself or someone qualified can answer them.
+I'm currently the sole developer for B2OP, but the person making almost all important decisions is [Astrox](https://twitter.com/lAsTroXl).
+The best way to talk to both of us about the patch is joining the Discord from the link above and talk in the dedicated B2OP section

 # Categories